You are here

 The Junior Math Club

 The target audience for the Junior Math Club is middle and high school students.
+We also welcome younger students!
 The purpose of the Junior Math Club is to get together to discuss and explore topics that are interesting from a mathematical point of view.
 This exploration may focus on understanding the details of an interesting problem or application.
 It may also focus more on working through and solving problems.

 If you have any questions about the Junior Math Club, please email Justin Lynd, Leonel Robert, George Turcu, or Phillip Whitman.